devrelcollective/devrelcollective.fun/README.md

 ### Editing The Site

 This is a Hugo site, which means that most changes can be made via configuration files.

+#### Adding new Admins
 If you need to add a new admin's contact to the site, create a new file in the `/data/admins` directory with the new admin's name as the name of the file.
 So if sally is a new admin, add `sally.yaml` to the `/data/admins` directory with the following fields:

 ```yaml
 name: Sally Admin